 Recalling the poetry of his fellow Irishman W.B.Yeats once again, Van Morrison’s evocative lyrics on the album’s next track, “Streets of Arklow”, depict the sensual and intellectual delights derived from wandering, “as the color of the day wore on”, through the streets of Arklow township.
 The author loses all sense of time as he wanders throughout the day into the night and “on to dawn”, his senses being enlivened to nature and to his own poetic vision, and his creative energy is restored.
 It becomes a spiritual journey of rejuvenation through returning to his Celtic roots, which has left both Morrison and his companion invigorated and viewing the world with renewed clarity.
 Morrison’s vocals are impassioned and emotive, surrounded by glorious sweeping violins and Jim Rothermel’s brilliant recorder flourishes, which swirl and prance around the abrasive staccato of Morrison’s insistent percussive guitar playing, and with the murmuring piano and bass lines bubbling along behind, simulating the sound of a river flowing in the background.
 The penultimate lines are repeated in an incantation to pastoral beauty, surrounded by an eerie vortex of violins that sound like the beating of the wings of angels, while the beautiful recorder lines ascend heavenward in a moment of complete transcendence in the song’s finale.

 The centerpiece of the album is the remarkable 8 minute 48 second stream of consciousness meditation, “You Don’t Pull No Punches, But You Don’t Push The River”.
-The song incorporates a driving and insistent rhythmical base as it meanders through dissertations on his girlfriend’s childhood memories, Morrison’s personal influences and inspirations, his quest for knowledge and enlightenment, and the vagaries of his current relationship after the failure of his marriage.
+The song incorporates a driving and insistent rhythmical base as it meanders through dissertations on his lover’s childhood memories, Morrison’s personal influences and inspirations, his quest for knowledge and enlightenment, and the vagaries of his current relationship after the failure of his marriage.
 The title derives from the work of famed Gestalt therapist Barry Stevens, who was influential on Morrison at this time, and the central theme of the song revolves around his personal conflictedness and crisis of identity, a battle that would eventually lead him to a three-year hiatus from recording once this album was concluded.
 Morrison blends these insights into his troubled relationship and his inner turmoil with an ambitious musical arrangement utilizing propulsive acoustic guitar work, with swirling strings that rise and fall then wash in and recede like the tide.
 Alternating these violin accompaniments with Rothermel’s estimable flute and recorder, these elements weave around the rhythm and form an integral part of the overall cathartic emotional effect of the piece.

 When Morrison opines that “it takes the child in you to know the woman, and you are one”, he is suggesting that he can only understand his girlfriend’s feelings by understanding how her formative years shaped her, but simultaneously he believes that she needs to recapture some of her child-like innocence and perspective to help her to gain greater insight into their relationship also.
 When he intones about “going as much with the river as not”, Morrison is chastising himself for his intransigence and contrariness, while perhaps also intimating that he and his mistress are often at odds with one another needlessly rather than striving for common ground.
 When he sings passionately of being “behind the sun”, he seems to be subtly hinting that he is struggling in his quest for enlightenment, eclipsed by a lack of comprehension of himself and more especially by the whole dynamic of the relationship in which he currently finds himself engaged.